Always on Voting: A Framework for Repetitive Voting on the Blockchain: System Adversary Model

 \subsection{System Model}

-Our model has the following main actors and components: $\romannumeral 1$) A \textit{participant} (voter) partakes in governance by casting a vote for her choice or candidate. $\romannumeral 2$) \textit{Election Authority} (EA) is responsible for validating the eligibility of participants to vote in elections, registering them, and shifting between the phases of the voting. $\romannumeral 3$) A \textit{smart contract} (SC) collects the votes, acts as a verifier of zero-knowledge proofs, enforces the rules of the election and verifies the tallies of votes. $\romannumeral 4$) \textit{Bitcoin Puzzle Oracle} (BPO) provides an off-chain data feed from the Bitcoin network and supplies the requested Bitcoin block header (BH) when it is available on the Bitcoin network. $\romannumeral 5$) A \textit{VDF prover} is any benign user in the voting ecosystem who evaluates the output of VDF and supplies proof of its correctness to SC.
+Our model has the following main actors and components: $\romannumeral 1$) A \textit{participant} ($P$) who partakes in governance by casting a vote for her choice or candidate. $\romannumeral 2$) \textit{Election Authority} (EA) is responsible for validating the eligibility of participants to vote in elections, registering them, and shifting between the phases of the voting.
+A single EA might be replaced by multiple election authorities (EAs) to improve decentralization.
+For example, a quorum of $>2/3^{rd}$ of its EAs must be in agreement to make election decisions.
+In our case, a single election authority is considered for simplicity. $\romannumeral 3$) A \textit{smart contract} (SC) collects the votes, acts as a verifier of valid voting, enforces the rules of the election and verifies the tallies of votes. $\romannumeral 4$) \textit{Bitcoin Puzzle Oracle} (BPO) provides an off-chain data feed from the Bitcoin network and supplies the requested Bitcoin block header (BH) when it is available on the Bitcoin network. $\romannumeral 5$) A \textit{VDF prover} is any benign party in the voting ecosystem who computes the output of VDF and supplies proof of its correctness to SC.